-With unemployment reaching in the 10s of millions due to lockdowns everywhere, Upstart’s future could be bleak.
 An Upstart spokesperson claims it’s well-funded (raised $50 million from Progressive in early 2019), but the company says that 10% of its borrowers have already either defaulted on loans or negotiated a due-date extension through April.
 Moreover, some of Upstart’s loans are trading at the distressed levels of just 65 cents on the dollar.

 If you are in expensive credit card debt, please take a look at the chart below.
 The gap between the average credit card interest rate (17%) and the average personal loan rate (10%) has never been higher.
 It's worth taking out a cheaper personal loan to pay off your credit card debt.